hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache.html.markdown

 Manages a Redis Cache.

+-> **Note:** Redis version 4 is being retired and no longer supports creating new instances.
+Version 4 will be removed in a future release.
+[Redis Version 4 Retirement](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-retired-features#important-upgrade-timelines)

 ## Example Usage

 This example provisions a Standard Redis Cache.
 Other examples of the `azurerm_redis_cache` resource can be found in [the `./examples/redis-cache` directory within the GitHub Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/redis-cache)